-Dexter is to return to screens with a brand new season, it's been revealed.
+Dexter is to return to screens with a brand new season, airing on Sky and NOW in the UK.

-Michael C. Hall will reprise his titular role for the 10-episode limited series, which is set to premiere in autumn 2021.
+Michael C. Hall will reprise his titular role for the 10-episode limited series, Dexter: New Blood.

 Dexter originally ran for 8 seasons between 2005 and 2013, following forensic technician Dexter Morgan who by day worked as a bloodstain pattern analysts and by night led a secret life as a vigilante serial killer.